rocketraman/sane-scan-pdf/README.md

    contrast via --driver-options if supported by your hardware.
  --open
    After scanning, open the scan via xdg-open
+ -og, --option-group
+   A named option group.
+Useful for saving collections of options under a name e.g. 'receipt' for easy reuse.
+   Use this option in combination with '--help' to show the location and content of the file and edit it manually.

 CONFIGURATION
 <not shown, system-specific, run `--help` locally>